Trustless/Documentation/README.md

 ## Token Accounting

 Trustless Token Accounting deploys a managed Top-level Token Registry to report on any number of registries, monitor every assortment of tokens, and access their metadata.
+Accounting will allow the TMIS to automatically populate a user's Wallet.

 ## Token Trading